U.S. holiday weekend store sales fall on early discounts, online growth

 Discounted high-end apparel, televisions and toys were the most popular this year followed by items including video games, home furnishings and jewelry, according to the NRF survey of 4,631 consumers.

-Department stores like Macy's were the most visited followed by discount retailers like Wal-Mart, Target and electronic chains like Best Buy.
+Department stores like Macy's (M.N) were the most visited followed by discount retailers like Wal-Mart (WMT.N), Target (TGT.N) and electronic chains like Best Buy (BBY.N).

 NRF said nearly two in five consumers shopped online or plan to shop online by the weekend's end.